 I had a title for it, Blood Money, and four months later I thought I had finished it.

 I put it away and began some new work, including developing more images based on the events of that day.
-One of them, Black and White and Red All Over, eventually coalesced with the events surrounding Brexit.
+One of these, Black and White and Red All Over, eventually coalesced with events surrounding Brexit.

 Like those who lived in Grenfell, I too live in social housing in North Kensington.
-The fire has had a devastating effect on the local community.
+The fire had, and continues to have, a devastating effect on the local community.
 I believe it was the result of years of both local and national government neglect.
 But housing problems in Europe’s richest borough failed to attract much in the way of media attention until the fire took the lives of 72 people.
-However soon afterwards the media circus moved on while never failing to take its eyes off the Brexit show.